EreminD/JSONtoClassInstance/README.md

-Coveter JSON to class instance
+Convert JSON to class instance